Brabn/SolarPanelTracker/README.md

 # Solar Panel Tracker
-Automatic solar panel tracker for rotaion solar panel based on illumination measurement
+Automatic solar panel tracker for rotation of solar panel based on illumination measurement

 The system is installed on solar panels with a rotation mechanism based on a DC motor.
 Designed to turn the solar panel towards higher illuminance to maximize luminous flux.